-Well, lucky you because this post will talk about all the steps that you will need to take in order to get rid of all the common dirt that is associated with Kamado Joe Grills.
+Well, lucky you because this post will talk about all the steps you will need to take to eliminate all the common dirt associated with Kamado Joe Grills.

-People thought that ceramics are more durable and can be used repeatedly so more and more companies are creating their own versions of a Kamado-style grill.
+People thought that ceramics were more durable, so more and more companies are creating versions of a Kamado-style grill, originated in China.

 So without further ado, here are the different steps on how to clean different kinds of dirt from your Kamado Joe Grill.

-This is just a simple issue but if left unattended, it might cause more problems.
+Cleaning ashes in the Kamado grill is a simple issue, but if left unattended, it might cause more problems.

-We are talking about the ash from your firebox that is gathered when you are cooking in the Kamado Joe.
+We are talking about the ash from your firebox gathered when you are cooking in the Kamado Joe.

-Ash is not that big of a problem but it does pack some inconvenience that you will need to get rid of.
+Ash is not that big of a problem, but it does pack some inconvenience you will need to get rid of.

 This way, the Kamado Joe will function the way it is supposed to.

-Every time you use your Kamado Joe, there will be an ash build-up at the bottom of the firebox which might seem harmless at first, but if it is too much, then there would be some issues.
+Every time you use your Kamado Joe, there will be an ash build-up at the bottom of the firebox that might seem harmless at first, but if it is too much, there will be some issues.

 You see, the firebox is not merely a firebox.

-It is the intake of the grill for air in order to heat up and reach the desired temperature to cook your food.
+It is the intake of the grill for air to heat up and reach the desired temperature to cook your food.

 Now, ash build-up clogs the small holes in the firebox where the air is supposed to enter.

-That is why it is recommended that you do ash cleaning every time you finish cooking.
+I recommend that you do remove ashes from the Kamado grill every time you finish cooking.

 How to clean a KAMADO JOE GRILL